Mew-YL/BTCH/README.md

 # BTCH
-Code for generating the seamless 1km daily soil moisture data over the Qinghai-Tibet Plateau
+Code for generating the seamless 1km daily soil moisture data over the Qinghai-Tibet Plateau.
+Include the model training and predicting codes.